jrmeier/fast-trade/README.md

   - default: `None`
   - description: This describes requirements the send a sell signal ("exit" a trade).
 There can be any number of items (what I'm calling "logiz") in here.
 Each `logiz` is contains a single `if` statement.
 The two variables are the first and last items in the list, with the operator to compare them `>`, `<` `=`.

-- indicators: list
+- transformers: list
   - optional
   - default: `None`
-  - description: This describes how to create the indicators.
-Each individual indicator has name that can be referenced in either the `enter` or `exit` logizs.
-For more information, see ([Indicators Detail](###IndicatorsDetail))
+  - description: This describes how to create the transformers.
+Each individual transformer has name that can be referenced in either the `enter` or `exit` logizs.
+For more information, see ([transformers Detail](###transformersDetail))

 ```python
 {